Tips for Working with Cowork

 5 Things You Should "Never Do" with Cowork

-# Never Do This Reason
+# Don't Do Reason

 3 Trust AI numbers without spot-checking AI may hallucinate or miscalculate

-Checklist — Before Every Cowork Session
+Checklist — Before Every Cowork Task

 2. Back up important files before requesting edits

-4. Use Global Instructions for rules you apply repeatedly
+4. Use Global Instructions for reusable rules

-5. Check results — spot-check at least 3–5 values
+5. Check results — Spot-check at least 3-5 values

-6. Review documents before sharing
+6. Review documents before forwarding

 — Grand Linux Solution Team